-- i.
-Within areas of the Town located outside of the Urban Centres, an amount of land area calculated at 1 hectare per 300 dwelling units, or cash-in-lieu equivalent of 1 hectare per 500 dwelling units. - ii.
-Within the areas subject to the Urban Centres Secondary Plan, an amount of land or cash-in-lieu equivalent to 0.7 hectares per 1000 residents, up to a maximum of 25% of the developable area of any site, whichever is less.
+Uses other than Commercial, Industrial or Mixed Use (e.g. residential) An amount of land area calculated at 1 hectare per 300 dwelling units, or cash-in-lieu equivalent of 1 hectare per 500 dwelling units.

+For a period of three years from the enactment date of this by-law, an amount of land or cashin-lieu equivalent to 0.7 hectares per 1000 residents, up to a maximum of 25% of the developable area of any site, whichever is less.